-With bills and other important paper work, just jot down the reminder on your to do list and file it or bin it.
-You might add to your list where you’ve filed it, if you’re afraid of forgetting.
-With post-it notes and other random scraps of paper with reminders all over them, write them down on your to do list as well and toss them out.
+With bills and other important paperwork, just jot down the reminder on your to-do list and file it or bin it.
+You might add to your list a note about where you’ve filed it if you’re afraid of forgetting.
+With post-it notes and other random scraps of paper with reminders all over them, write them down on your to-do list as well and toss them out.

-Items that need fixing or some other action?
+What about items that need fixing or some other action?
 Do the same.
-Add the action to your to do list, then put it in it’s home, which might just be a ‘fix it box’.
+Add the action to your to-do list, then put the item in its home, which might just be a ‘fix it box’.
+Done!

 Its important to make regular times to review your list and action it, otherwise you won’t get far!